 Easy gluten free pie crust recipe that makes a tender and flaky, and it holds up well enough you can pick up a piece of pie with your hand.
 No soggy bottoms, crisp and buttery gluten free pie crust perfection right here!

 - In a medium-sized mixing bowl whisk together the flours, xanthan gum, and salt.

-- Roll out the disc of dough between 2 large pieces of plastic wrap or parchment paper until it is ⅛-1/4" thick.
+- Roll out the disc of dough between 2 large pieces of plastic wrap or parchment paper until it is 1/8-1/4" thick.

 - Gently press the crust into the corners of the pan, repair any tears, and then trim the edges and crimp as desired.
 I like using a small cookie cutter to cut shapes to decorate the edge of my pie.

-- Preheat your oven to 375F and prick the bottom of the crust all over with a fork.
-Bake for 20-30 minutes, or until the pie crust is golden brown.
+- Fill and bake according to your favorite recipe or bake without filling by "blind baking" .
+Preheat your oven to 375°F and prick the bottom of the crust all over with a fork.
+Bake for about 20 minutes, or until the pie crust is golden brown.
 Cool completely before filling.